-This public hearing is a continuation of the October 15, 2019 public hearing and the recommendation will be to continue the public hearing after discussion to November 19, 2019 to be able to consider additional maps created by the second demographer, NDC Demographics ("NDC"), and any additional maps created by the public using the enhanced Public Participation Kit created by NDC.
+This public hearing is a continuation of the November 5, 2019 public hearing and the recommendation will be to continue the public hearing after discussion to December 3, 2019 to be able to consider additional maps created by NDC Demographics ("NDC"), and any additional maps created by the public using the Public Participation Kits on the City's website.

-Tonight, the City Council may consider the three additional maps created by NDC (Exhibits 1-3) and also revisit the maps created by the original demographer, Compass Demographics (Exhibits 4-7).
-Additionally, Council discussed election sequencing on October 1 and October 15 (defined as once the Council has selected a map they then must also select which districts stand for election in 2020 and which stand for election in 2022) and may have further discussion of potential election sequencing of the new maps.
+Tonight, the City Council may consider the three additional maps created by NDC (Exhibits 1-3) and may also revisit the maps created by the original demographer, Compass Demographics (Exhibits 4-7).
+Additionally, Council discussed election sequencing in October and November 5 ("election sequencing" refers to deciding which districts stand for election in 2020 and which stand for election in 2022) and may have further discussion of potential election sequencing of the new maps.
 (Exhibit 8)